SuffolkLITLab/legal-tech-class/docs/practical-guide-docassemble/setup-server.md

 ### Docker Compose

 For ease of future upgrades, you can save this command in a [Docker Compose](https://docs.docker.com/compose/) file.
-Docker Copose allows you to reduce the `docker run` command to a saved file for repeated use. `docker stop` and `docker start` commands are not affected by using a Docker Compose file.
+Docker Compose allows you to reduce the `docker run` command to a saved file for repeated use. `docker stop` and `docker start` commands are not affected by using a Docker Compose file.